daveythacher/RP2040_Bootloader/README.md

 * Flash and USB subsystem must be configured correctly before handing over to application.
 (This is a precedent of bootrom.)

 ### Recommended Requirements
-All versions of the bootloader should support picotool.
-This is done to allow the bootloader to be recovered.
+* All versions of the bootloader should support picotool.
+(This is done to allow the bootloader to be recovered.)
+* Self testing and configuration.
+(Not supported right now.)
+* Communication protocols.
+(Not supported right now.)